DianaOlympos/jekyll_softwaremaxims/_unpublished/2021-08-03-home-office-setup-2021.md

 ---
 custom_css: blog_post
 ---
 After 3 years of full remote work, i think my home office begin to look like something acceptable.
 So let's share it.
+This is of course a work in progress.
+I usually prioritise getting something more expensive if i expect it to stand the test of time for something close to at least a decade.
+Keep it in mind.
 <!--more-->

 ## Furniture